 Compound interest

-After each interest period, the investor receives credit interest.
-With savings or fixed-term deposit accounts, this usually happens once a year, while with bonds and dividends it can be more frequent, depending on the company's domicile.
-If the interest is not distributed but reinvested directly, it earns interest in the next interest period together with the deposited credit balance.
-Reinvesting the interest thus enables the interest to earn interest, known as compound interest.
+After each interest period, the investor receives interest on the balance.
+For savings or time deposit accounts, this typically occurs once a year; for bond coupons and stock dividends, it may occur more frequently depending on the company’s domicile.
+If the interest is not distributed but reinvested directly, it earns interest in the next interest period along with the deposited principal.
+Reinvesting the interest thus allows the interest to earn interest – the so-called compound interest.

-For investors, the positive effect of compound interest is that capital accumulation accelerates from interest period to interest period.
-This happens because both the capital on which interest is paid and the interest income grow steadily.
-In this way, asset growth continuously gains momentum and follows an exponential logic.
+For the investor, the compound interest effect has the positive result that capital growth accelerates from one interest period to the next.
+This happens because both the principal earning interest and the interest income grow steadily.
+In this way, asset growth continuously gains momentum and follows an exponential pattern.

 With True Wealth's compound interest calculator, you can calculate how your assets will develop over time.